-When the trees are bare and the wind turns icy cold, it's time for a more than serious jacket.
-Finding a winter coat that will keep you warm even when temperatures dip way below zero is a difficult task.
+Finding the warmest winter coat that will keep you toasty, even when temperatures dip way below zero is a difficult task.
 However, that shouldn’t stop you from braving the great outdoors, even if it’s just to have dinner at a quaint restaurant around the corner or a quick clearing of the latest snow on the drive!

-At A Glance: Our Top 6 Picks for Winter Coats
+At A Glance: Our Top 6 Warmest Winter Coats

 There are many options available if all you really need is something to keep you warm, but we know you need more than that.
 We’ve found some of the best winter coats for men and women that you’ll be proud to be seen in without shivering in the snow.

-Arc’teryx is a well-known brand for creating technical and innovative jackets, but the Therme Parka is perfectly urban.
-This coat will surely keep any man not only warm and toasty, but sleek and stylish on any occasion.
+Of all the winter jacket brands, Arc’teryx is a well-known for creating technical and innovative jackets, but Therme Parka is perfectly urban.
+These men’s winter coats will surely keep you not only warm and toasty but sleek and stylish on any occasion.

-It has a high-end Gore-Tex waterproof membrane and fully taped seams, making this jacket breathable and long lasting.
+This insulated parka has a high-end Gore-Tex waterproof membrane and fully taped seams, making this jacket breathable and long-lasting.
 It is insulated with 750-fill goose down around the core for utmost comfort.
 It is also fitted with quality synthetic insulation in high-use areas such as the sleeves, the hood, and the collar.
-It has insulated pockets as well and a zippered passport pocket on the front for convenience and ease of use.
+It also has insulated pockets and a zippered passport pocket on the front for convenience and ease of use.

 The Therme Parka is the perfect jacket for winter in places prone to wet snow.
 The materials are windproof and waterproof.

 The sizing is a bit off as it tends to run slightly larger than regular athletic sizes.
-When purchasing online, make sure to ask for exact measurements to ensure proper fit.
+When purchasing online, ask for exact measurements to ensure proper fit.

-The almost iconic Canada Goose Expedition Parka is more on the heavy and bulky side, but for good reason.
-It keeps wearers warm with 625-fill-power duck down and keeps harsh weather at bay with heavy-duty Arctic Tech outer shell material.
+Always amongst the most popular winter coat brands, Canada Goose Expedition Parka is more on the heavy and bulky side, but for good reason.
+It keeps wearers warm with 625-fill-power duck down and keeps harsh weather at bay with heavy-duty Arctic-Tech outer shell material.
 For those in search of a hard-hitting jacket, this burly parka performs exceptionally well in severe conditions, polar expeditions, and long commutes in cold weather.

 This is one of the most niche winter coats that won’t run you over $1,000, but it can be too much jacket for the average person.
 If below zero temperature is your everyday life, the Expedition Parka is the best option.